 Keuka College is a diverse, student-centered, liberal arts based learning community for those with a range of educational goals, including undergraduate degrees, professional training, and advanced study.
 Our emphasis on experiential education, "The National Leader in Experiential Education", provides a cornerstone for academic study, career preparation, and personal growth.
 Through an intellectually challenging and supportive living and learning environment, we seek to foster our students' academic and personal development, providing them with a foundation for a lifetime of learning, service, and leadership.

 |School type||private, coed college|

 |Religious affiliation||American Baptist|

 When applying to Keuka College, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 15.
 The application fee at Keuka College is $50.
-It is less selective, with an acceptance rate of 76.9 percent.
+It has an an acceptance rate of 75.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||75.6%|

 The student-faculty ratio at Keuka College is 14:1, and the school has 55 percent of its classes with fewer than 20 students.
 The most popular majors at Keuka College include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Education; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; and Psychology.
 The average freshman retention rate, an indicator of student satisfaction, is 69.3 percent.